Zepbound tops Wegovy for weight loss in first head-to-head study comparing the drugs

 "So you always need to take that with a grain of salt," Gounder said, adding later on "CBS Mornings Plus" that the research "does look legit, and we have seen hints of this in other studies."

-CBS News has reached out to Novo Nordisk, the maker of Wegovy and Ozempic, for comment on the findings.
+In an emailed statement to CBS News Monday, a spokesperson for Novo Nordisk, the maker of Wegovy and Ozempic, said both Wegovy and Zepbound have demonstrated clinically significant weight reduction in clinical trial programs.

+The statement also said, in part, that "robust data" supporting Wegovy's "meaningful and unique benefits continue to grow" and that in addition to "offering significant and sustained weight loss," Wegovy is "the only obesity medicine approved to reduce the risk of major adverse cardiovascular events in adults with overweight or obesity and known heart disease backed by real-world evidence."

-The drugs aren't just about weight loss, Gounder said, pointing to additional health benefits.
+Gounder also said the drugs aren't just about weight loss, and pointed to additional health benefits.